dev-ritik/dotfiles/README.md

 ## Installation
 Run (or manually run commands from) the `install.sh` to install individual tools and dependencies.
+Use `./bootstrap.sh` to symlink these configs to your user's config files.

 ## Inspiration
 Parts of the configs are 'inspired' from these sources: